 Future dividend declarations, if any, as well as the record and payment dates for such dividends, are subject to the final determination of our board of directors.
-Furthermore, the credit agreements governing our Term Loan and our ABL Facility contain restrictions that may limit our ability to pay dividends.
+Furthermore, the credit agreements governing the New Credit Facilities contain restrictions that may limit our ability to pay dividends.